ML-Bioinfo-CEITEC/genomic_benchmarks/datasets/README.md

 Create a new branch.
 Add the new subfolders to `datasets` and `docs`.
 The subfolder of `docs` should contain a description of the dataset in `README.md`.
 If the dataset comes with the paper, link the paper.
 If the dataset is not taken from the paper, make sure you have described and understand the biological process behind it.

+If you have access to `cloud_cache` folder on GDrive, upload your file there and update `CLOUD_CACHE` in [cloud_caching.py](https://github.com/ML-Bioinfo-CEITEC/genomic_benchmarks/blob/main/src/genomic_benchmarks/loc2seq/cloud_caching.py).

 ### To review a new dataset

 Make sure you can run and reproduce the code.
 Check you can download the actual sequences and/or create a data loader.
 Do you understand what is behind these data? (either from the paper or the description) Ask for clarification if needed.